2020 Macau Grand Prix

 Hon Chio Leong of Smart Life Racing Team won the Grand Prix from pole position after winning the qualification race the day before.
 Leong was the first Macau driver to win the Macau Grand Prix since André Couto in the 2000 race, and the third overall.
-Wing Chung Chang of the Chengdu Tianfu International Circuit Team finished second, and the podium was completed by the highest-placed Chinese driver, Sicheng Li of the LEO Geeke Team, who finished third.
+Wing Chung Chang of the Chengdu Tianfu International Circuit Team finished second, and the podium was completed by the highest-placed Chinese driver, Li Sicheng of the LEO Geeke Team, who finished third.
 The race results earned He Zijian the Drivers' Championship and the LEO Geeke Team the Teams' Cup.